hamghalam/git_for_mobile2/README.md

 # git_for_mobile2
 This is a test porject for learning git
 Mohammad Hamghalam
+Arman yeganeh
-Arman yeganeh:change for test 2
+Arman:change for test 2